paezha/Reproductive-Rate-and-Density-US-Reanalyzed/README.md

 ## Abstract

-The emergence of the novel SARS-CoV-2 coronavirus and the global COVID-19 pandemic has led to explosive growth in scientific research.
+The emergence of the novel SARS-CoV-2 coronavirus and the global COVID-19 pandemic in 2019 led to explosive growth in scientific research.
 Alas, much of the research in the literature lacks conditions to be reproducible, and recent publications on the association between population density and the basic reproductive number of SARS-CoV-2 are no exception.
 Relatively few papers share code and data sufficiently, which hinders not only verification but additional experimentation.
 In this paper, an example of reproducible research shows the potential of spatial analysis for epidemiology research during COVID-19.
-Transparency and openness means that independent researchers can, with relatively modest efforts, verify findings and use different approaches as appropriate.
+Transparency and openness means that independent researchers can, with only modest efforts, verify findings and use different approaches as appropriate.
 Given the high stakes of the situation, it is essential that scientific findings, on which good policy depends, are as robust as possible; as the empirical example shows, reproducibility is one of the keys to ensure this.

 ## Keywords